moxystudio/node-proper-lockfile/README.md

 ## Graceful exit

-`proper-lockfile` automatically remove locks if the process exists.
+`proper-lockfile` automatically remove locks if the process exists, except if the process is killed with SIGKILL or it crashes due to a VM fatal error (e.g.: out of memory).

 ## Tests